BigBotherLinux/BigBother/README.md

 ### The login screen

-The login screen SDDM theme is customized:
+The login screen is customized:

 - Will never remember your username
 - Passwords are obviously not something you should hide from someone